Company director charged over mill explosion which killed four

 The mill dominated the village of Bosley in rural Cheshire, with many locals working at the plant, which made wood products in a process producing wood flour, which is airborne and highly-combustible particles of wood.

+“It’s ripped the community apart.
+This is really painful to get through, it’s harrowing.”

+The mill owner, George Boden, 64, runs a number of family-run businesses and lives in the village of Mellor, near Stockport.

-A pro-longed investigation was carried out by Cheshire Police and the Health and Safety Executive.
+A prolonged investigation was carried out by Cheshire Police and the Health and Safety Executive.

 The full charges are that Wood Treatment Ltd is accused of four offences of corporate manslaughter relating to the deaths of Dorothy Bailey, Derek Barks, Derek Moore and Jason Shingler, and one offence of failing to ensure the health, safety and welfare of its employees in breach the Health and Safety Act at Work Act 1974.

 George Boden is charged with four offences of manslaughter by gross negligence, relating to the deaths of Dorothy Bailey, Derek Barks, Derek Moore and Jason Shingler, and one offence under the Health and Safety Act at Work Act 1974.

 Smith and Shingler are both charged with an offence under the Health and Safety Act at Work Act.